xCounsel/kardamon/README.md

 ## Getting Started

-Simply choose language version the most comfortable to you, and start to read, analyze and use the materials for your purposes)
+Simply choose comfortable language version and start to read, analyze and use the materials for your purposes)<br/>
-See the project's [wiki](https://github.com/xCounsel/cardamom/wiki), it contains structed info about published materials.
+See the project's [wiki](https://github.com/xCounsel/cardamom/wiki), it contains structured info about published materials.

 ## Disclaimer